tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 - `--filename`: the file to read the cert from (default: stdin)
 - `--name`: the name of this certificate (default: "default")

-Import a "version 1" storage-certificate produced by a grid-manager (probably: a storage server may have zero or more such certificates installed; for now just one is sufficient).
+Import a "version 1" storage-certificate produced by a grid-manager A storage server may have zero or more such certificates installed; for now just one is sufficient.
 You will have to re-start your node after this.
 Subsequent announcements to the Introducer will include this certificate.

 .. note::